aa-pack/Banno-Case-Study/template.md

 * Who are the founders of the company?

-The founder of the company is Wade Arnold.
+The founder of the company is Wade Arnold, and its' current managing director is Benjamin Metz.

 * How did the idea for the company (or project) come about?